JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-### Fetching the count of all types and classes
+### Fetching the Count of All Types and Classes

+This query returns the entity counts for all types and classes.

+Note: This resolver uses the `JSON` scalar as the return type.

 ```graphql
 query testQuery {
   allEntityCounts
 }
 ```

-Note: This resolver uses the `JSON` scalar as the return type.

 Example result: